Chemung Canal Trust Company: History

-In 1951, the bank began expanding and currently has branches throughout the Twin Tiers.
+The bank moved to 129 East Water Street in 1920, and then to One Chemung Canal Plaza in 1971.
+In 1951, the bank began expanding and opened branches throughout the Twin Tiers.

 In 2011, the bank acquired the Fort Orange Financial Corp. and its subsidiary Capital Bank & Trust Company of Albany, New York, expanding its network to the Albany area.
+In 2011, Ronald Bentley was president and CEO of Chemung Financial, and it had 23 full branches and assets of $1 billion.
+In June 2020, it had $1.5 billion in deposits, according to US federal data, and 25 locations.